sequelize/sequelize/docs/getting-started.md

 ## Setting up a connection

 To connect to the database, you must create a Sequelize instance.
-This can be done by passing the connection parameters separately to the Sequelize constructor or by passing a single connection URI directly:
+This can be done by either passing the connection parameters separately to the Sequelize constructor or by passing a single connection URI:

 ```js
 const Sequelize = require('sequelize');